magarcia/magarcia.io-archived/src/pages/todomvc-redux-starter-kit/index.md

 });
 ```

-By default the selectors returned by `createSlice` are very simples, they just
+By default the selectors returned by `createSlice` are very simple, they just
 return the value from the state (eg: `todos.selectors.getTodos`).
 But in this
-application we need to define more complex selectors.
+application, we need to define more complex selectors.

 For example, `getVisibleTodos` needs two know about the current visibility filter
 and also the todos. `createSelector` gets as a first parameter an array with